Resources: Academic and Research

 Chloē J. Russell, M.Ed., Associate Dean and Director

-Thrive@Carolina Campus Hubs (Hubs), which includes Academic Advising, is a collaborative and innovative approach to deliver holistic support to undergraduates from admission through graduation.
+Thrive@Carolina Campus Hubs (Hubs), which includes UNC Advising, is a collaborative and innovative approach to deliver holistic support to undergraduates from admission through graduation.
 Its mission is to champion students’ individual stories through purposeful interactions so that they achieve their academic, personal, and post-UNC goals.
 Anchored in the belief that we serve a diverse population in which every student does not need the same support or know the same information, Hubs partner with students as they unlock their potential, activate their plans, secure their opportunities, and cultivate their community.
 Nestled within the College of Arts & Sciences, Hubs are comprised of approximately 60 full- and part-time personnel and serve students in a variety of campus locations.

 Center for Student Success